Emperor Wen of Sui

-Emperor Wen of Sui (隋文帝; 21 July 541 – 13 August 604), personal name Yang Jian (楊堅), childhood name Naluoyan (那羅延), Xianbei name Puliuru Jian (普六茹堅), was the founding emperor of the Sui dynasty of China.
+Emperor Wen of Sui (隋文帝; 21 July 541 – 13 August 604 (Note: According to Emperor Wen's biography in Book of Sui, he died on the dingwei day of the 7th month of the 4th year of the Renshou era of his reign.
+This corresponds to 13 Aug 604 in the Julian calendar.
+Vol.180 of Zizhi Tongjian recorded the same date of death.)), personal name Yang Jian (楊堅), childhood name Naluoyan (那羅延), Xianbei name Puliuru Jian (普六茹堅), was the founding emperor of the Sui dynasty of China.
 As a Buddhist, he encouraged the spread of Buddhism through the state.

 He is credited with reunifying China proper in 589, bringing an end to nearly three centuries of political fragmentation that began with the breakaway of the Cheng-Han and Han-Zhao regimes from the Western Jin in 304.
 His reign also saw the initiation of the Grand Canal, a major infrastructure project that would later facilitate the integration of northern and southern China.

-Yang Jian inherited the title of Duke of Sui upon his father's death in 568.
 As a Northern Zhou official, Yang Jian served with apparent distinction during the reigns of the Emperor Wu and Emperor Xuan.
-He served as a military commander and participated in the 577 campaign that culminated in the conquest of Northern Qi.
-This victory marked the unification of northern China under Northern Zhou hegemony.
-When the Emperor Xuan died in 580, Yang, as his father-in-law, seized power as regent.
-After defeating General Yuchi Jiong, he seized the throne for himself, establishing the new Sui dynasty.

-He was the first ethnic Han ruler to gain lasting control over the entirety of North China after the Xianbei people conquered the region from the Liu Song dynasty.
-This excludes the brief reconquest by Emperor Wu of Liang, which did not result in sustained Han governance.
+When the erratic Emperor Xuan died in 580, Yang, as his father-in-law, seized power as regent.
+After defeating General Yuchi Jiong, who resisted him, he seized the throne for himself, establishing the new Sui dynasty.
+Yang Jian was the first ethnic Han ruler to control the entirety of North China after the Xianbei people conquered the region from the Liu Song dynasty (not counting the brief reconquest by Emperor Wu of Liang).

-Emperor Wen's reign was a great period of prosperity, not seen since the Han dynasty.
+Generally speaking, Emperor Wen's reign was a great period of prosperity, not seen since the Han dynasty.
+Economically, the nation prospered.
+It was said that there was enough food stored for 50 years.
+The military was also powerful.
 At the beginning of his reign, Sui faced the threat of the Göktürks in the north, neighbored Tibetan tribes in the west, Goguryeo in the northeast, and Champa (Linyi) in the south.
 By the end of Emperor Wen's reign, the Göktürks had split into an eastern and a western khaganate, the eastern one being nominally submissive to Sui, as was Goguryeo.
 Champa was defeated and, while not conquered, did not remain a threat.

-Domestically, he implemented comprehensive reforms to stabilize governance and stimulate socioeconomic growth.
-He streamlined the bloated three-tier local administration into a more efficient two-level system and restructured the central government around core institutions: departments (省; shěng), boards (部; bù), and courts (寺; sì).
-To bolster military and agricultural productivity, he strengthened the fubing (府兵) garrison militia and juntian (均田) land redistribution systems inherited from earlier dynasties.

-In terms of religious and cultural policy, he abolished anti-Buddhist policies of Emperor Wu of Northern Zhou, restoring Buddhism as the Sui's dominant religion.
-Major infrastructure projects included constructing the new capital Daxing (modern Xi'an), the Renshou Palace complex, and the Guangtong Canal, which linked the capital to the Yellow River, enhancing logistical and economic integration.

-Together, these policies collectively fostered political consolidation, economic revival, and population expansion during his reign.